vaibhaviisingh/BookMyDoc/README.md

 ## 🎉 Acknowledgments
-Thanks to the entire team **Innov8 Tech** for their hard work and dedication in making Arogya a reality! 🚀
+Thanks to the entire team **Innov8 Tech** for their hard work and dedication in making BookMyDoc a reality! 🚀